MBASIC

 MBASIC is the Microsoft BASIC implementation of BASIC for the CP/M operating system.
 MBASIC is a descendant of the original Altair BASIC interpreters that were among Microsoft's first products.
 MBASIC was one of the two versions of BASIC bundled with the Osborne 1 computer.
 The name "MBASIC" is derived from the disk file name MBASIC.COM of the BASIC interpreter.
+MBASIC, like its predecessor family of 8-bit interpreters Microsoft BASIC, were heavily inspired by Digital Equipment Corporation PDP-10's BASIC-PLUS.

 Environment

-MBASIC version 5 required a CP/M system with at least 28 kB of random access memory (RAM) and at least one diskette drive.
+MBASIC version 5 required a CP/M system with at least 28 KB of random-access memory (RAM) and at least one diskette drive.

 Unlike versions of Microsoft BASIC-80 that were customized by home computer manufacturers to use the particular hardware features of the computer, MBASIC relied only on the CP/M operating system calls for all input and output.
 Only the CP/M console (screen and keyboard), line printer, and disk devices were available.

 MBASIC in the uncustomized form had no functions for graphics, color, joysticks, mice, serial communications, networking, sound, or even a real-time clock function.
 MBASIC did not fully support the features of the host CP/M operating system, for example, it did not support CP/M's user areas for organizing files on a diskette.
 Since CP/M systems were typically single-user and stand alone, there was no provision for file or record locking, or any form of multitasking.
 Apart from these limitations, MBASIC was considered at the time to be a powerful and useful implementation of BASIC.